shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-safety.md

 <properties
-   pageTitle="Seguridad del dispositivo StorSimple | Microsoft Azure" description="Describe las consideraciones, directrices y convenciones de seguridad y explica cómo instalar y operar el dispositivo StorSimple de forma segura." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Safety for your StorSimple device | Microsoft Azure" description="Describes safety conventions, guidelines, and considerations, and explains how to safely install and operate your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"